 Same value proposition, different emphasis, more powerful effect.

-12. Format your copy for web skimmers
+12. Format your landing page copy for web skimmers

 Over 20+ years of research keep telling us the same thing: most users will only skim the headlines of your landing page, nothing else.